Datavault-UK/automate-dv-docs/docs/extending.md

 ...and that's it!
 Yay!

-Please ensure you read the [adapter.dispatch](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter/#dispatch) docs for more details.
+Please ensure you read the [adapter.dispatch](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter/#dispatch) and [dispatch config](https://next.docs.getdbt.com/reference/project-configs/dispatch-config) docs for more details.